 Each loan servicer industry has a unique way of servicing and processing loans.
 With that in mind, below are three common loan servicers and how they work.

 With many mortgage loans being sold off in the secondary market, loan servicers have one main responsibility – the day-to-day management of the mortgage.
-According to the Federal Trade Commission (FTC), this involves managing the following aspects: managing escrow accounts, the transfer of servicing if it's sold to another service provider, posting payments, transfer of loan ownership, management of insurance, fees, managing loans that are in default, and payoff statements.
+This involves managing the following aspects: managing escrow accounts, the transfer of servicing if it's sold to another service provider, posting payments, transfer of loan ownership, management of insurance, fees, managing loans that are in default, and payoff statements.
 The mortgage loan servicer will be your main point of contact between you and the lending institution, acting as the middleman to make sure all goes smoothly with the loan.

 Student loan servicers, much like mortgage loan servicers, have one main task – the day-to-day administration and management of student loans.
 According to the Consumer Financial Protection Bureau (CFPB), this includes management of borrowers' accounts, processing monthly payments, managing enrollment in alternative repayment plans, and communicating directly with borrowers.
 In short, they help you manage your repayment and make sure you are in the best position to repay the student loan.
 The most well-known student loan servicers include Navient, Nelnet, SallieMae, and FedLoan Servicing.